kanigirijayanth/virtualcloudassistant/README.md

 - Create a new user in the Userpool created by this stack using an email address.
 - Open the Cloudfront URL for the frontend in Chrome browser.
 (When deployed on Cloudfront)
 - Signin using the user credentials, and click on the `Enage` button in the header.
 Initial connection may take a few seconds.
-- Once engaged, the virtual avatar will greet you and you can start conversing with it.
+- Once engaged, the Virtual Cloud Assistant avatar will greet you and you can start conversing with it.
 - Try having a natural conversation with it.
 You can also try interrupting it.